-If you know me personally and have spent some time with me you probably have been preached to about the marvel of the film Crocodile Dundee at some point.
+If we have spent some time together in person you probably have been preached to about the marvel of the film Crocodile Dundee by me at some point.

 I always get smiles when I mention the film, especially if people only know the name but have never seen it.
 You are probably smiling right now, or you were when you read the title.

 Before my father recommended me to watch it, I thought it is a kids movie.
 Something like if Indiana Jones were to accompany a bunch of kids through the rainforest, wrestle some crocodiles, catch some fish, then a quick conflict, and then the end.